jhpyle/docassemble/_docs/objects.md

 Then your interviews would not have to do anything with `temperature_type`.

-Also, you could avoid the complication of global variables entirely if you always pass the temperature type as an argument to `get_oven_temperature`:
+Also, you could avoid the complication of global variables entirely if you are willing to pass the temperature type as an argument to `get_oven_temperature`:

 {% highlight python %}
 from docassemble.base.core import DAObject